 Life-time Memberships do not require any dues.

-MEMBERSHIP CARDS
+APPLYING FOR ANNUAL MEMBERSHIPS

-Membership cards shall be issued by the Membership Committee Chair upon payment of dues and verification of qualifications (e.g., age, residence, property and business address).
-A membership card shall entitle the holder to one vote for each issue at a general meeting or call meeting.
-Members are requested to have their cards with them for the Annual Election of Officers and Trustees.
+Membership cards shall be issued by the Membership Committee upon payment of dues and verification of qualifications (e.g., age, residence, property and business address).
+A membership card shall verify current status in case of any irregularities with membership rolls but is not required on your person to vote.
+It is recommended that you bring your membership card to every meeting in case your active membership status is in doubt.

-All memberships shall be valid from the date of purchase until December 31 of the same year.
+All new memberships shall be valid from the date of receipt of their membership card until December 31 of the same year.
 New members are entitled to vote once their qualifications are verified and a membership card has been issued.
-Members who join during a general council meeting are eligible to vote the following meeting.
+Members who join during a General Council meeting are eligible to vote the following meeting.

+Any member that becomes eligible to vote in November or December of a calendar year shall have their membership extended until December 31 of the following year.

-Life-time membership cards shall be issued by the Membership Committee Chair upon election as stated in Article III, Section A, #4, and shall be valid for the life of the individual.
+Life-time membership cards shall be issued by the Membership Committee Chair upon election as stated in ARTICLE III, SECTION A, #3, and shall be valid for the life of the individual.

-All dues collected by the Membership committee shall be deposited (by the Treasurer or the Chair of the membership committee) within 14 days.
-Dues received by mail shall be deposited by the Treasurer or the Corresponding Secretary within 14 days.
-When deposits are made by the Chair of the membership committee or the Corresponding Secretary, all transaction details must be transmitted to the Treasurer within 2 weeks.
+Any member (individual or business) from the previous calendar year may renew their membership and vote at the same meeting assuming they maintain eligibility and pay their annual dues.
+Renewing members in November or December shall receive memberships extending to December of the following calendar year.

+Any new member (individual or business) who was not a member in the previous calendar year must wait until their qualifications are verified and they receive their membership card at the next General Council Meeting.
+New members applying in October, November, or December shall receive memberships extending to December of the following calendar year.

+MEMBERSHIP BENEFITS

+Only active members are permitted to vote on items in the General Council Meetings (see ARTICLE IV).

+Only active members are permitted to run for an elected position (see ARTICLE VIII to view further qualifications to run for elected office).

+Only active members may formally participate in any Committee (see ARTICLE VII to view information on Committees).

 ARTICLE IV

 MEETINGS